toniette/async-await/README.md

 ### 1.0.0 (Initial Release)
 - Implemented Promise-based API for asynchronous operations
-- Added support for async/await pattern
+- Added support for an async/await pattern
 - Added support for pooling multiple promises
-- Added backward compatibility with functional API
+- Added backward compatibility with a functional API

 ## License